arinaldi118/documentacion/standards.md

 ### 2.3- Models

 The model should be as simple as possible, just fields and Sequelize configurations.
-We try to not putting logic here but it is permitted to do an specific model validation as password requirements for an user.
+We try to not put logic here but it is permitted to do some specific model validations such as user password validation.

 ### 2.4- Helpers